Articles

 The text describes the concept for the realisation of a software-tool entitled Formfinder.
 The tool is intended to assist architects in the preliminary design of form-active systems.
 Form-active structure systems are structure systems of flexible, non-rigid matter, in which the redirection of forces is effected through particular form design and characteristic form stabilization.
 The designer outlines the desired design just as he or she would use a pen and a sheet of paper.
 The software visualizes the behaviour of a form-active system and guides the designer to a possible next step.
 A model-based recognition algorithm analyses the sketch and compares analogies with information stored in a data base.

-Equilibrium conditions of a tensegrity structure, D Williamson, R Skelton, J Han, International Journal of Solids and Structures, Volume 40, Issue 23, 2003.
+Equilibrium conditions of a tensegrity structure, D Williamson, R Skelton, J Han, International Journal of Solids and Structures, Vol 40, # 23, 2003.

 This paper characterizes the necessary and suffcient conditions for tensegrity equilibria.
 Static models of tensegrity structures are reduced to linear algebra problems, after first characterizing the problem in a vector space where direction cosines are not needed.
 This is possible by describing the components of all member vectors.
 While our approach enlarges (by a factor of 3) the vector space required to describe the problem, the advantage of enlarging the vector space makes the mathematical structure of the problem amenable to linear algebra treatment.
 Using the linear algebraic techniques, many variables are eliminated from the final existence equations.